Sustainable Warwick Pollinator Pathway Committee

 Native plants attract beneficial insects and their larvae (e.g. caterpillars), which is a critical food source for most terrestrial bird species.
 96% of North America’s terrestrial bird species feed their young insects, insect larvae, and spiders.
 Habitat that is rich in native plants is essential for supporting these insects and the birds that consume them.
 Non-native plants fall far short by comparison.
 For example, researches have found that native Flowering Dogwood supports 117 species of butterflies and moths, compared to the non-native Kousa Dogwood (from China), which supports zero.

-Everyone can join by avoiding the use of pesticides and lawn chemicals and planting native, pollinator-friendly plants (lists of native pollinator plants available here).
+Everyone can join the effort by avoiding the use of pesticides and lawn chemicals and planting native, pollinator-friendly plants (lists of native pollinator plants available here).
 Residents can add anywhere from one pollinator-friendly tree or planter, to a small pollinator garden, to a full meadow.
 Achieving and displaying connectivity is important to the success of our project, please include your street address to be added to the map (Your name will not be visible on the map).

 Member’s Photos - Click the button to share photos of your garden!
 We especially love to see photos that also have butterflies, bees, hummingbirds or other pollinators enjoying the fruit of your labors.
 Please include a description, location, and your name.